-Before we present our list of inspirational Stephen Hawking quotes, let’s talk about this great man’s life first.
+Before we present our list of quotes, let’s talk about Stephen Hawking’s life first.
 At the age of 21, Stephen Hawking was diagnosed with motor neuron disease.
 Doctors predicted that he would only live a few more years.

 However, Hawking defied the odds and lived a full and inspiring life despite needing a wheelchair to get around and a computer to communicate his ideas.
 He married twice, had three children and changed the world with his scientific insights.

 Stephen Hawking is a world-renowned British theoretical physicist, most famous for his groundbreaking scientific work.
 He revolutionized scientific thinking on a range of subjects from cosmology, general relativity, quantum gravity, and black holes.